 For students who will need a visa to study in the UK (non-EEA nationals), information about the UK government’s immigration health surcharge can be found at www.gov.uk/healthcare-immigration-application.
 For courses lasting six months or more this allows access to NHS treatment on the same basis as a resident.

 This charge was introduced on 6 April 2015 for students and other visa applicants coming to the UK for more than six months, applying for a new visa or extending a current visa.
 The charge, payable at the time of the visa application, is £150 per year or part year of more than six months, plus £75 for a part year of six months or less.
 The charge must also be paid for any dependants.
 Students coming for courses of six months or more will still be able to access NHS treatment on the same basis as a resident, but for those to whom it applies, only if they have paid the health surcharge.

-Merton is committed to providing equality of opportunity for junior members with disabilities and special needs and it is always keen to hear how its provision could be improved.
+Merton is committed to providing equality of opportunity for all members with disabilities and/or additional needs and it is always keen to hear how its provision could be improved.

 The College’s help can be wide-ranging, including:

 - Communicating information to the appropriate teaching staff